Hanly-Wijaya/Prank-App-Mac/README.md

 You should be able to open the apps after the command.
 If it gives you a prompt again with a different message, open the folder of where the app is located with the Finder app and right click on the app then click 'Open' then click 'Open' again.
 If that doesn't work, add it as an issue on this repository or contact me at m4halgita@yahoo.com.
 # Extra info for Developers
-If you would like a uncompiled copy of this app, please contact me at m4halgita@yahoo.com.
+If you would like a uncompiled copy of this app, download the code for this repo.
+(COMING SOON)
 # Requests
 If you would like to add a request, either send it as an issue or send it to my email @ m4halgita@yahoo.com.
 # Changelogs